Sign in

 4. The hot water is circulated through a system of pipes to heat your home or commercial space.

-Oil boilers can be either condensing or non-condensing.
-Condensing boilers are more efficient than non-condensing boilers because they recover heat from the combustion gases.
-This can increase the efficiency of a condensing boiler by up to 20%.
+Oil-fired boilers can be either condensing or non-condensing.
+Condensing boilers are more efficient because they recover heat from the combustion gases.
+This can increase a condensing boiler's efficiency by up to 20%.

 The oil heating system